Saturday, October 13, 2012

 It may appear strange that Jesus addressed the need of a sick man, in fact a completely paralyzed man, by speaking an ever so bold absolution: “Thy sins be forgiven thee.”
 The Pharisees thought he was blaspheming, because their religious system allowed no man to speak so boldly.
 They figured that we may hope for forgiveness of sins, but they were offended by the bold declaration that any particular individual’s sins actually have been forgiven.
 That much faith was more than they could swallow.
 Today people may find the words of Jesus to be an affront to their sensitivities, wondering how He could address a suffering person about sin.
-They might assume it is fine to feel empathy, to address the obvious visible needs of a man paralyzed, and no doubt would approve of words that were intended to establish the full equality of the man, perhaps with a phrase like, mobiley challenged.
+They might assume it is fine to feel empathy, to address the obvious visible needs of a man paralyzed.

 Right now, just like the offended Pharisees, many people would like very much to have a religion in which the subject of forgiveness never comes up, because the seriousness of sin is treated as either non-existent, or as trivial.
 They want a more “spiritual” religion, and they even use the word “spiritual” or “spirituality” because it is non-threatening.
 It has, in modern times, no moral significance whatsoever.

 The wisdom of the Book of Common Prayer, all of which comes from the Bible (as anyone can see, anyone who actually knows the Bible), is that it approaches God always based on His revelation of himself, and of His Gospel, that He has given for all people for all times.
-If you must ask the origin of any portion of the Book of Common Prayer, or wonder where it came from, then it is clear that any knowledge you have of the Bible is poor, or shallow, or superficial.
+If you must ask the origin of any portion of the Book of Common Prayer, or wonder where it came from, then you should “read, mark, learn and inwardly digest” the Bible more often and more thoroughly.
 Otherwise, you would see the words in the Prayer Book, and know where they came from; they have all come right out of the Bible, ultimately, as the actual source (and that includes the content of the Creeds).
 And, among them you would recall the words of Jesus, quoted in Morning Prayer as we begin:

-“The hour cometh, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeketh such to worship him.”
-St. John iv.
-23.
+“The hour cometh, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeketh such to worship him (

 “But now is Christ risen from the dead, and become the first fruits of them that slept.
 For since by man came death, by man came also the resurrection of the dead.
 For as in Adam all die, even so in Christ shall all be made alive.”

-Ultimately, if we are in Christ and live in Him, we will live by Him, drawing our whole life from His immortal resurrected life, risen from the dead, and glorified with Him as “partakers of the Divine nature.”
-(II Peter 1:4) But, we are not there yet.
+Ultimately, if we are in Christ and live in Him, we will live by Him, drawing our whole life from His immortal resurrected life, risen from the dead, and glorified with Him as “partakers of the Divine nature (II Peter 1:4).”
+But, we are not there yet.
 Right now we are in two fathers.
 In Adam we die, and in Christ we live.
 That is, we live in the reality of Simul Iustus Et Peccator.
 There is, in this life in this world, no escaping the mortal condition we have in Adam, nor is there any escaping the need to pray as our Prayer Book guides us, confessing our sins as we approach the Holy God on His throne.
-But, because the other fact is also completely true for all who believe, we really do approach His throne with joy because we are “in Christ.”
-We may enter into His presence, and come before His throne, in the words of Scripture, “having boldness to enter in.”
-The Epistle to the Hebrews is where you will find these words:
+But, because the other fact is also completely true for all who believe, we really do approach His throne with boldness because we are “in Christ.”

 Our Confession of Sin is not morbid.
 It is not gloomy.
 It is not the Confession of people living in terror of the grave, unsure if they have enough merits for eternal life (which, you may be sure, no one has; not even the people with word “Saint” placed before their names).
 Our Confession of sin is based on our certain faith in God’s love and forgiveness, not because we feel that he is forgiving, but because, in fact, Jesus Christ died for our sins and reconciled us to the Father.
 And, in fact, He rose from the dead so that we may live in Him, now and forever, eventually, on that glorious Day, shedding what it means to be “in Adam” and taking on only what it means to be “in Christ.”